 - Middle School, Upper School, within specific classes and School-wide

 Students are encouraged to turn their environmental interests into action.
-Whether through their involvement with the Green Team, the Sustainability Committee, the Global Studies and Applied Science certificate programs, or a class project, we support their efforts to make a difference at The Pennington School and beyond.
+Whether they are involved with the Green Team, the Sustainability Committee, the Global Studies and Applied Science certificate programs, or a class project, we support their efforts to make a difference at The Pennington School and beyond.

-- Making our campus an “idle-free zone” in order to reduce greenhouse gas emissions and air pollution, and reduce human health impacts
+September 2019 - Established our campus as an “idle-free zone” in order to reduce greenhouse gas emissions and air pollution and reduce impact on human health

 - Improving public education and community awareness of environmental issues